-- (a) the election in the electoral division; - (b) an individual who is a candidate at the election in the electoral division in his or her capacity as a candidate (and not in some other capacity, like as a Town Councillor or political office holder); - (c) a political party, or the interests of a political party, with one or more candidates at the election in the electoral division; or - (d) an issue submitted or otherwise before electors in the election.
+- (a) the election; - (b) an individual who is a candidate at the election in his or her capacity as a candidate (and not in some other capacity, like as a Town Councillor or political office holder); or - (c) an issue submitted or otherwise before electors in the election.

-Any other content in the form of a banner, flag or poster and which does not contain any of the above will not be banned under the new section 61G.
+Any other content in the form of a banner, flag or poster and which does not contain any of the above will not be banned under the new section 42F.

-However, the new section 61G does not apply to or in relation to the public display of any traditional election advertising under the authority of a permit granted by the Returning Officer.
-There are also other exceptions described in the new section 61G(5).
+However, the new section 42F does not apply to or in relation to the public display of any traditional election advertising under the authority of a permit granted by the Returning Officer.
+There are also other exceptions described in the new section 42G(4).

-The new section 61H makes it an offence to publicly display in a constituency traditional election advertising more than the maximum prescribed in the election advertising regulations for that type of traditional election advertising.
+The new section 42G makes it an offence to publicly display traditional election advertising more than the maximum prescribed in the election advertising regulations for that type of traditional election advertising.

-The new section 61I requires all traditional election advertising to be publicly displayed only in a positive list of permissible locations.
-It makes it an offence for a candidate or political party to publicly display, or cause to be publicly displayed, during the campaign period relating to an election in an electoral division, any traditional election advertising in any place in the electoral division which is a place that is not on the positive list of permissible locations, and the person knows or has reason to believe that the place is an impermissible location.
+The new section 42H requires all traditional election advertising to be publicly displayed only in a positive list of permissible locations.
+It makes it an offence for a candidate to publicly display, or cause to be publicly displayed, during the campaign period relating to an election, any traditional election advertising in any place that is not on the positive list of permissible locations, and the person knows or has reason to believe that the place is an impermissible location.

-The new section 61J relates to the offence of displaying traditional election advertising within the restricted signage zone of an ordinary polling station or a special polling station.
+The new section 42I relates to the offence of displaying traditional election advertising within the restricted signage zone of an ordinary polling station or a special polling station.
 The restricted signage zone is roughly a 50-metre zone around an ordinary polling station or a special polling station.

-The new Division 3 consists of 3 new sections dealing with activities undertaken by third parties during the election period of an election in the electoral division and a ban on election advertising by foreigners and foreign entities.
+The new Division 2A, Subdivision (3) consists of 3 new sections dealing with election advertising undertaken by third parties during the election period of an election and a ban on election advertising by foreigners and foreign entities.

-The new section 61K makes it an offence for a third party at an election in an electoral division to undertake electronic communications activity that results in or involves publishing in Singapore, at any time during the election period of an election in the electoral division, any content in any way that renders the content accessible from the Internet, and if all or part of the production of the content that is or includes the online election advertising or the publication of the online election advertising, is paid for in money or money's worth by the third party or by another person who may or may not be a third party.
+The new section 42J makes it an offence for a third party at an election to undertake electronic communications activity that results in or involves publishing in Singapore, at any time during the election period of an election, any content in any way that renders the content accessible from the Internet, and if all or part of the production of the content that is or includes the online election advertising or the publication of the online election advertising, is paid for in money or money's worth by the third party or by another person who may or may not be a third party.

-This is permissible only if the third party was granted a written authority under section 83(2), signed by a candidate or a candidate's election agent.
+This is permissible only if the third party was granted a written authority under section 65(2), signed by a candidate or a candidate's election agent.

-The new section 61K does not criminalise third party election advertising on the Internet if that is not paid for in money or money's worth by the third party or by another person who may or may not be a third party.
+The new section 42J does not criminalise third-party election advertising on the Internet if that is not paid for in money or money's worth by the third party or by another person who may or may not be a third party.

-The new section 61L is a corresponding offence for third party activities involving non-online election advertising.
-The difference is that there is no exception for unpaid for third party election advertising if these are not online.
+The new section 42K is a corresponding offence for third-party activities involving non-online election advertising.
+The difference is that there is no exception for unpaid third-party election advertising if these are not online.

-The new section 61M re-enacts section 83(1A) which contains a ban on foreign individuals publishing or displaying election advertising during the election period of an election.
-The new section 61M extends the ban to foreign entities.
-The expressions "foreigner" and "foreign entity" are inserted by amendments in clause 2.
+The new section 42L re-enacts section 65(1A) which contains a ban on foreign individuals publishing or displaying election advertising during the election period of an election.
+The new section 42L extends the ban to foreign entities.
+The expressions "foreigner" and "foreign entity" are inserted by the amendments in clause 2.